bobkopp/bobkopp.github.io/lab/index.md

 <a href="https://scholar.google.com/citations?hl=en&user=dsGpWHcAAAAJ">
 <div style="float: right; margin: 20px; max-width: 200px">
 <img src="portraits/laurareynolds.jpg"></div></a>
 I am a sedimentary geologist who studies how coastlines evolve over time.
 I am interested in how sediments in salt marshes and other coastal environments archive changes in sea level, tectonics, climate, and human influence.
 My projects have included reconstructions of relative sea level and the identification of flood deposits and evidence for coseismic subsidence in the coastal stratigraphic record.
-In my current research, I am working with an interdisciplinary team to build more realistic sediment dynamics into models of future tidal marsh response to sea level rise, with the ultimate goal of integrating models of physical processes in tidal marshes with ecological models of species' population chang
+In my current research, I am working with an interdisciplinary team to build more realistic sediment dynamics into models of future tidal marsh response to sea level rise, with the ultimate goal of integrating models of physical processes in tidal marshes with ecological models of species' population change.
 </div>

 ### Graduate students